Mayar History, Family Crest & Coats of Arms

 Over in England, "the font-name was fairly popular in the 13th century.
 Mauger is found as a single personal name in the Hundred Rolls."
 However, the Hundred Rolls (Hundredorum Rolls) of 1273 had listings as a surname too: Thomas filius Mager in Lincolnshire; Walter Mauger in Cambridgeshire; and Richard Malgor in Buckinghamshire.

-Important Dates for the Mayar family
+Early History of the Mayar family

 This web page shows only a small excerpt of our Mayar research.
 Another 55 words (4 lines of text) covering the years 1469, 1550, 1615, 1655 and are included under the topic Early Mayar History in all our PDF Extended History products and printed products wherever possible.